HomeEnterprise ITData CenterGoogle eyes further digital space in India, to launch new Cloud region on July 15

 With digital emerging as the primary mode for business continuity following the Covid-19 pandemic outbreak, the global technology giant Google is eyeing the space for further expansion in India.

-In line with its plan, Google plans to launch a new cloud region in India that will enable organisations to digitally transform and accelerate closer to home, as the country takes its next step into a digital-first future.
+In line with its plan, Google plans to launch a new cloud region in India that will enable organisations to digitally transform and accelerate innovation closer to home, as the country takes its next step into a digital-first future.

 Advertisement